-Co-location customers should schedule/notify the facility manager of deliveries at least one business day in advance if possible, or as soon as they become aware of a pending delivery.
+Co-location customers should schedule/notify the operations center of deliveries at least one business day in advance if possible, or as soon as they become aware of a pending delivery.

 As a condition of obtaining access to the facility, all UT faculty, staff, students and third-parties shall agree by signature (electronic or otherwise) to not disclose information they may obtain about the facility except to those who are required to have the information to conduct legitimate university business.

 The UDC building is under video recording and surveillance.

 Food and drink are not allowed in the raised floor area or server build room.
 Tobacco products are prohibited in the facility.

 Taking of pictures and/or video, including by cell phones equipped with cameras, is prohibited without authorization from the facility director or any of the data center managers.

 Statement on Auditing Standards (SAS) 70 “Data Center Physical Security Best Practices for SAS 70 Compliance.”

 Trouble viewing the documents available on this page?
 Download the Adobe PDF Reader.